apace100/origins-docs/docs/types/power_types/modify_break_speed.md

 	}
 }
 ```

-This power allows the player to break Netherrack 50% faster than usual.
+This example will allow the player to break Netherrack 50% faster than usual.